Complementary Health Approaches

 Rather than searching the Internet, it’s often easier to find reliable health information online by visiting U.S. Government health Web sites where all of the information has been checked to make sure it’s accurate.
 Links to several useful Web sites are given below, along with other suggestions on where to find reliable information.

 Federal Sources of Information

-The NCCAM Clearinghouse, run by NIH’s National Center for Complementary and Alternative Medicine at the National Institutes of Health (NIH) is a good source of information.
+The NCCIH Clearinghouse, run by NIH’s National Center for Complementary and Integrative Health at the National Institutes of Health (NIH) is a good source of information.

 The information specialists at the Clearinghouse can respond to inquiries in English and Spanish, send you publications on complementary health approaches, and search Federal databases of scientific and medical literature for you.
 However, they cannot provide medical advice, treatment recommendations, or referrals to practitioners.